What time do the ducks race?

 How does it work?

 Everyone who adopts a duck, whether online, in the mail, at an Austin Duck Derby booth, or in a sponsoring business, is entered into what we call E-Quack, a database that stores all of the information.
 Next to your name in E-Quack is the number of ducks you have adopted.
 The tag range is entered into E-Quack and all the numbers are shuffled up.
 Then, E-Quack automatically assigns the number of ducks you have adopted next to Tag Numbers.
 Thus, if you adopted 5 ducks, your name will be placed next to 5 different Tag Numbers.

-The deadline for adopting the ducks is 8:00 A.M. on Race Day (unless sold out before).
-If all our ducks have not been adopted by the deadline, then your chances of winning will increase to 1 in 10,500 instead of 1 in 17,000, in this example.
+The deadline for adopting the ducks is midnight CST on Friday, August 3 (unless sold out before).
+If all our ducks have not been adopted by the deadline, then your chances of winning will increase to 1 in 15,500 instead of 1 in 19,000, in this example.

 Who does the event benefit?

-All proceeds from the Austin Duck Derby benefit the Austin Boys and Girls Club Foundation, a 501(c)(3) charity which in turn supports and provides valuable assistance to the Boys & Girls Clubs of the Austin Area.
-Each day, BGCAA sees more than 2,000 kids and operates 26 Clubs in the Greater Austin Area.
-Through programs that focus on Academic Success, Character & Good Citizenship, and Healthy Lifestyles, BGCAA helps 12,000 kids each year grow into healthy, responsible, caring young adults and move toward a Great Future.
-For more information, visit www.bgcaustin.org.
+Hosted by the Austin Boys and Girls Club Foundation, a 501(c)(3) charity who leverages the proceeds to provide valuable assistance to the Boys & Girls Clubs of the Austin Area.
+Each day, BGCAA sees more than 2,500 kids and operates 33 locations in the Greater Austin Area.
+Through programs that focus on Academic Success, Character & Good Citizenship, and Healthy Lifestyles, BGCAA helps our 7,500 registered Club kids each year grow into healthy, responsible, caring young adults and move toward a Great Future.
+For more information, visit .